simeononsecurity/simeononsecurity.ch/content/articles/change-management-cyber-security-enhancing-resilience-evolving-landscape/index.en.md

 - **Change Implementation Plan:** Create a structured plan for implementing approved changes.
 This plan should include steps for testing, validation, and deployment of changes.
 For instance, organizations can use **change management tools** like **Ansible** or **Puppet** to automate the deployment process and ensure consistency.

 - **Change Communication:** Establish clear communication channels to inform stakeholders about upcoming changes.
-This can include sending email notifications, publishing change calendars, or leveraging collaboration platforms such as **Slack** or **Microsoft Teams**.
+This can include sending email notifications, publishing change calendars, or using collaboration platforms such as **Slack** or **Microsoft Teams**.
 Effective communication helps stakeholders stay informed and prepared for potential impacts on their systems or processes.

 By establishing a change management framework, organizations can ensure that changes are handled in a systematic and controlled manner, reducing the risk of disruptions and security incidents.

 ### 2. Conduct Impact Assessments

-To ensure the security of your systems and minimize disruptions, it is essential to conduct thorough impact assessments before implementing changes.
+To ensure the security of your systems and minimize disruptions, you need to conduct thorough impact assessments before implementing changes.
 These assessments help evaluate the potential effects of changes on the overall security posture.
 Here are some key steps to consider:

 1. **Risk Assessment:** Perform a comprehensive **risk assessment** to identify potential security risks associated with the proposed changes.
 This involves analyzing the impact of changes on confidentiality, integrity, and availability of data and systems.
 For example, if a change involves modifying a critical system, assess the potential impact on sensitive data or operational stability.